tfojo1/jheem_analyses/cluster_scripts/rockfish_documentation.md

 ## Expected Workflow Improvements
 1. Some of the batch script-generating scripts are currently hardcoded for version ‘ehe’, but this will be made into an optional argument to allow for other versions.
-2. Some of module loading steps may be possible to bundle into a bash script to spare some typing.
-3. The `jheem_analyses/cluster_scripts` may benefit from greater organization as more people place generate their own batch scripts in it.
+2. The `jheem_analyses/cluster_scripts` may benefit from greater organization as more people place generate their own batch scripts in it.